hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

 * [Block header validator selection](Add-Validators.md#qbft) - Existing validators propose and vote to add or remove validators using the JSON-RPC calls.
 Adding or removing a validator requires a majority vote (greater than 50%) of validators.

-* Contract validator selection - Use a smart contract to specify the validators used to propose and validate blocks.
+* [Contract validator selection](Add-Validators.md#adding-and-removing-validators-using-a-smart-contract) - Use a smart contract to specify the validators used to propose and validate blocks.

-Users can create their own smart contracts to manage validators based on their organisation's requirements.
+Users can create their own smart contracts to manage validators based on their organizational requirements.
 [View the example smart contract] for more information on how to create one.

 !!! important